r3kapig/writeup/20190617-qwbfinal/mtp.md

 ## Construction & Exploitation

-Now we saw a unlimited heap overflow bug by reversing program, but how to trigger it?
+Now we saw an unlimited heap overflow bug by reversing program, but how to trigger it?

 Let's review the code.